ivadomed/ivadomed/docs/source/tutorials/two_class_microscopy_seg_2d_unet.rst

 In ``ivadomed``, training is orchestrated by a configuration file.
 Examples of configuration files are available in the ``ivadomed/config/`` and the documentation is available in :doc:`../configuration_file`.

-In this tutorial we will use the configuration file: ``ivadomed/config/config_microscopy.json``.
+In this tutorial, we will use the configuration file: ``ivadomed/config/config_microscopy.json``.
 First off, copy this configuration file in your local directory (to avoid modifying the source file):

 .. code-block:: bash